SimonHegele/SSfSBT/README.md

 unambigous_codes  | Replacing ambiguity codes in FASTA/FASTQ-files

 ### File-Services

+SSfSBT provides a variety of file services that can read from and write to various files used in bioinformatics.
+They are located in the file_services folder.
+Each file service is a class providing class methods.<br> Their read()-methods are generators, yielding dictionaries.<br>
+Their write()-methods accept iterables of dictionaries.

 | File type     | Can read | Can write | Additional info |
 |---------------|----------|-----------|-----------------|